notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 : const TCHAR* filename

 **Return value**:
-: Returns True on success False otherwise
+: Returns True on success False on filename not found

 ---